royen4eg/yii2-rcms-core/README.md

 # yii2-rcms-core
 Core of RCMS project

+RCMS Project is created to simplify control over content across user's project.
+To reach that, it provides several administrative tools to create and control content.
+Below you will find a list of modules that will improve usage of RCMS.

+Please note that this project is in early development stage and based purely on author's enthusiasm.
+Please leave ideas, notes and issues to this project on official [github page](https://github.com/royen4eg/yii2-rcms-core/issues)

-This is the base for other RCMS components.
+**yii2-rcms-core** is the base module for other RCMS components.
 It is included into requirements of other modules and will be downloaded automatically when required other components.